-Produce a thesis which demonstrates evidence of research ability and written communication skills
+- Produce a thesis which demonstrates evidence of research ability and written communication skills

-	Information about the Honours Project Proposals offered in 2021 and an overview of the July 2020 information session (coming soon) can be downloaded below.
+Information about the Honours Project Proposals offered in 2021 and an overview of the information session held in July 2020 can be downloaded below.

 Associate Professor Lisa Barnett